YunqianAo/Filosaurios/README.md

 ## Key Features

 * 1 player
-* Control with the keyboard
+* Control with the keyboard / Gamepad

 ## Controls